JIMPARK80/Youtube-Searcher/README.md

 #### Browser fallback (optional)
 - Enable `browserFallbackEnabled: true` in `config/viewTracking`
 - Keep the dashboard open; a `setInterval` will refresh snapshots every `intervalMinutes`
-- Useful for local demos when Cloud Functions aren’t available
+- Useful for local demos when Cloud Functions aren't available

+#### 🎁 Cursor AI Auto-Setup

+For Cursor AI automation, use this sentence:

+> "Cursor, create the hourlyViewTracker scheduled Cloud Function that reads config/viewTracking.videoIds, fetches each video's view count using the secret YOUTUBE_DATA_API_KEY, and stores it in Firestore under viewHistory/{videoId}/history/{timestamp}.
+Retain only the latest N snapshots based on retentionHours or maxEntries."

+See `DEPLOYMENT_GUIDE.md` for detailed deployment steps.

 ## 📋 Requirements